-Purchased credit protection - For single-name credit default swaps and total return swaps, the Company has purchased protection with a notional amount of approximately \$19.2 billion, compared with a notional amount of approximately \$13.0 billion of credit protection sold with identical underlying reference obligations.
+Purchased credit protection - for single-name and multi-name credit default swaps and total return swaps, the Company has purchased protection with a notional amount of approximately \$3.7 billion, compared with a notional amount of approximately \$4.1 billion of credit protection sold with identical underlying reference obligations.
 The purchase of credit protection does not represent the sole manner in which the Company risk manages its exposure to credit derivatives.
 The Company manages its exposure to these derivative contracts through a variety of risk mitigation strategies.
 Aggregate market risk limits have been established for credit derivatives, and market risk measures are routinely monitored against these limits.
 The Company may also recover amounts on the underlying reference obligation delivered to the Company under credit default swaps where credit protection was sold.